 - Grapes - When organic grapes are in season, we wash them and pull them off the stems.
 Then I store them in the fridge without a lid, unless they are completely dry.
 These will last about 5-6 days.
 If they start looking like they will get dry, I use a lid.

 Strawberries - We wash and hull the strawberries (pull out the stems).
-This tool is my favorite for getting the hulls out.
 We store them whole and with a lid on the container.
 If they are still wet from washing, I’ll leave the lid off for a day or so, and once they strawberries are dry, I put a lid on to keep them fresh.
 These will last about 5-6 days.

 - Carrots - Baby carrots are nice for the convenience (they are peeled and cut!), but so many times they are so wet and it grosses me out!
 I will still buy them occasionally if I’m short on time and dry them well before storing, but my preference is to buy 2 lb of carrots and peel and cut them into sticks.
 DO NOT PUT 2 LBS WORTH OF CARROT PEELS DOWN YOUR DISPOSAL.
 I have learned this from experience!
 If you compost, this is a great use for the peels.
-Otherwise, put them in the trash, NOT the disposal!
+Definitely NOT the disposal!
 I store peeled and cut carrots in a covered container in the fridge; they will last over a week.

 - Bell Peppers - We wash, dry, and cut bell peppers into strips.
 We store these in a covered container in the fridge; they will last about 5-6 days.

 - Celery - Sometimes we’ll get on a celery kick, my kids love celery sticks!
 We just wash and cut these into 4-inch pieces and store in a covered container in the fridge.
 They will last over a week.